solana-developers/solana-cookbook/docs/gaming/nfts-in-games.md

 ## Using NFT Metadata for Player Stats

 NFTs also have Metadata, which can be used for all kind of traits for game objects.
-For example an NFT could represent a game character and his traits Strength/Intelligence/Agility etc could directly influence how strong the character is in the game.
+For example an NFT could represent a game character and his traits Strength/Intelligence/Agility could directly influence how strong the character is in the game.
 This is how you can load nft metadata and their attributes using the metaplex sdk:

 ```js